exoplatform/exo-documentation/docs/Configuration.rst

 The **Wallet account cache** caches the Wallet objects.
 This object contains metadata information of a wallet, such as identity id, username, space pretty name, wallet enablement...
-When any user get access to his wallet or a space wallet, the cached wallet object will be retrieved from cache rather than the database.
+When any user get access to their wallet or a space wallet, the cached wallet object will be retrieved from cache rather than the database.

 -  The cached **Wallet account** is invalidated when the user updates its metadata such as reimporting its private key.

--  The **Wallet account cache** size should equals to the number of wallets used in eXo Platform.
+-  The **Wallet account cache** size should equals the number of wallets used in eXo Platform.

 -  Each Wallet object is approximately 400 bytes, so the maximum heap size equals to the cache size multiplied by 400 bytes.